A Gascon chateau, a commandery of the Knights Templar and their many

 Location

-In the Occitanie region, on the Tuscan-like lands of Lomagne, with its inarguable historical and gastronomic heritage, on the border of the Gers and Tarn-et-Garonne departments, this fortified castle was built in the middle of a picturesque village with barely 120 inhabitants overlooking the Arrats River valley.
-By car, the closest shops are 10 kilometres away, while services, schools and activities in the city of Valence-d’Agen are 15 kilometres away.
+In the Occitanie region, on the Tuscan-like lands of Lomagne, with its inarguable historical and gastronomic heritage, and near the border of the Gers department, this fortified chateau was built in the middle of a tiny picturesque village overlooking the Arrats River valley.
+By car, the grade-separated junction for the motorway is less than 10 minutes away, the closest shops are 10 kilometres away, while all services, schools and activities in the city of Valence-d’Agen are only 15 kilometres away.
 The train station there makes it possible to reach Paris in 4 hours while Toulouse and its international airport are accessible by car in one hour.
-The region draws many tourists thanks to the 18th-century church with its unique Baroque décor adjacent to the property, as well as its proximity to Lectoure – a city of art and history located 25 minutes away – or the Way of Saint James, among others.
+In addition, the region draws many tourists thanks to the 18th-century church with its unique Baroque décor, which stands adjacent to the property, as well as its proximity to Lectoure – a city of art and history located 25 minutes away – or the Way of Saint James, just to name a few.

 Description

-The adjacent buildings that compose the architectural complex are arranged in a coil shape around a grassy courtyard and the former chapel of the “Knights’ Manor”, which became a church in the 15th century.
+The adjacent buildings that compose the architectural complex surround a grassy courtyard as well as the former chapel of the “Knights’ Manor”, which became a church in the 15th century.

-Although it forms a harmonious whole, different buildings stand out due to the masonry of their façades, their roofs and other architectural elements specific to the successive periods in which the property was remodelled, such as the patios or the windows.
+Although it forms a harmonious whole with stone exteriors topped with barrel tile roofs, different buildings stand out due to the masonry of their exteriors, their roofs and other architectural elements specific to the successive periods in which the property was remodelled, such as its patios or windows.

 It was only recently that a tree-filled landscaped piece of land below the village was annexed to the property.
 Today, sheltered from view, it includes a swimming pool and pool house in need of a bit of refreshing.